awesomephant/walker-in-the-landscape/index.md

 There She stands.

 She, above.
 He, below.
 Her head in the clouds, sometimes.
 Yet her feet firmly anchored to the ground.

-He.
+<span data-id='ground' data-video="/assets/videos/stands-on-ground.mp4">He.
 Stands on this ground.
-Looking up.
-Admiringly.
+Looking up.</span> Admiringly.
 In awe of the view.
 The same view which both envelops and dwarfs Him, Her.

 {% header %}